Wynken, Blynken and Nod (film)

 Wynken, Blynken & Nod is a 1938 Silly Symphonies animated short film, adapted from Eugene Field's poem of the same name.
 Like other Symphonies at the time, it utilized the multiplane camera.
 It was directed by Graham Heid, produced by Walt Disney, and distributed by RKO Radio Pictures.
 The three children bear similarities to Michael Darling in the 1953 Disney feature film, Peter Pan.

 Plot

-The three sleepy children sail in their shoe-boat; they stall briefly on a cloud, then have various troubles with their fishing lines.
-Nod lands a fish-like star that ends up squirming in his pants.
-A star hooks Wynken and Nod's candy-cane baited lines together.
-The stars tease Nod while he's hanging overboard.
-A meteor comes through; they catch it in a net and it tows them wildly, until they land in another cloud, where they are tossed by storms, eventually breaking their mast and sending them back to earth (and their bed, where it becomes clear that they are really just one boy).
+The three sleepy children sail their shoe-boat; they get briefly trapped in a cloud and then have several problems with their fishing rods.
+Nod catches a fish-shaped starfish that ends up wriggling in his pants.
+A starfish snags Wynken and Nod's fishing rods, baited with candy canes, and with each tug, Nod ends up falling overboard.

+Nod is quickly rescued thanks to Wynken managing to reel him in.
+At that moment, the fish-shaped starfish mock Nod, licking him, but Nod defends himself by kicking one.
+Then another licks him again, and then four of them pull at his pajamas, almost whipping him.

+While the fish-shaped stars tease Nod, mistaking him for a candy cane, Blynken's pajamas come undone, exposing his bottom, but he quickly buttons them again, even managing to grab Wynken, who was about to fall.